 Early Friends emphasized Christ as alive in their hearts and their prophetic movement.
 Other Christians placed their emphasis on God’s unique intervention in the life and resurrection of Jesus and the critical role of Christ’s sacrifice and resurrection in saving humanity from original sin.
 The question of who Christ is and what Christ’s role is in salvation was a major point of bitter conflict between early Friends and their Puritan opponents—and has also been a point of deep contention among Friends, especially since the Great Schism of 1828.

-Edwards Grubbs explores this issue in great depth in The Historic and Inward Christ, his 1914 Swarthmore Lecture to London YM.
+Edward Grubbs explores this issue in great depth in The Historic and Inward Christ, his 1914 Swarthmore Lecture to London YM.
+The relationship between the Inward Christ and the historical Jesus has played a central role in divisions among Friends, especially the Great Separation of 1828 between Hicksite and Orthodox Friends.
+It continues to divide Friends today.

 “Oh you Rulers & Judges, do you think to overcome us by keeping [our teachers and ring leaders] in prison?.
 Nay, Christ is our teacher, and he cannot be removed into a corner… The Lord does not speak to us in an unknown tongue, but in our own language do we hear him perfectly, whose voice is better than life… We cannot own the teaching that is of this world, but that which cometh immediately from God, and that is pure and refresheth the soul… and it causeth us to meet together, to worship the Lord as we ought to do.” —Esther Biddle The Trumpet of the Lord Sounded Forth unto These Three Nations, 1662